ramirophp/MyApi-ToolKit/README.md

     'body' => [],   ----------> body tag attributes
-    'js' => true,  ----------> switch for javascript 'on' => true   ----------> online api connection switch ]);
+    'js' => true,  ----------> switch for javascript 'on' => true   ----------> online api connection switch ],
+[
+    'make' => false, -----> deploy option , change to true for make the html file 'file' => 'path' -----> set the path and name where you want to place your html file ]);
 </pre>